-Actuarial Science & Financial Engineering Masters Graduate Programs
+Masters in Actuarial Science & Financial Engineering Master Degree Programs

 It is highly recommended to have a mathematics-based undergrad degree when applying for a graduate degree in actuarial science or financial engineering.
 Such degrees include commerce, mathematics, physics, and engineering.

-Actuarial Science and Financial Engineering Graduate Program Curriculum
+Actuarial Science and Financial Engineering Master's Program Curriculum

-Anyone considering earning a graduate degree in actuarial science or financial engineering should have strong mathematical skills and an analytical thinking process.
+Anyone considering earning a masters degree in actuarial science or a masters in financial engineering should have strong mathematical skills and an analytical thinking process.
 Students should also possess good business sense, creative thinking, strong computer skills, and be well informed with current financial, economic, and business related trends and legislation.

 - Finance mathematics